-Starting on day 6 of a period of illness, a teacher no longer uses up his/her bank of days, since s/he automatically receives 75% of salary by virtue of the salary insurance provisions of our collective agreement.
+Starting on day 6 of a period of illness, a teacher no longer uses up their bank of days, since they automatically receive 75% of salary by virtue of the salary insurance provisions of our collective agreement.
 Medical evidence is always required by the Board as of this point.
 The 75% salary coverage continues for up to 52 weeks after the first day of illness, provided satisfactory medical evidence can continue to be supplied.